mechmotum/mechmotum.github.io/content/jupyter-summer-2019.rst

-Deploying JupyterHub on a Bare-Metal Kubernetes Cluster
+Creating a Kubernetes Bare-Metal Cluster for JupyterHub
 =======================================================

-:date: 2019-09-26 00:00:00
+:date: 2019-10-04 00:00:00
 :tags: oer, education, jupyter, textbooks, engineering, libretexts
 :category: education
-:slug: jupyter-summer-2019
+:slug: jupyter-winter-2019
-:authors: Celine Liang, Xin Luigi Chen
+:authors: Xin Luigi Chen, Celine Liang
-:summary: Blog post on deploying JupyterHub on a Bare-Metal Kubernetes Cluster
+:summary: Blog post on setting up JupyterHub on a Kubernetes bare-metal cluster

 Background
 ^^^^^^^^^^

-As part of the `$5M grant <libretexts-grant.rst>`_ awarded to the LibreTexts project, our team focused on creating a computing cluster running JupyterHub to serve LibreTexts and UC Davis users.
-This quarter, we built a single-master cluster running JupyterHub and BinderHub.
+During the spring quarter and summer sessions, we focused on creating a Kubernetes bare-metal cluster to deploy JupyterHub, BinderHub, and other services.

 Future
 ^^^^^^